-SAP Business One in the Cloud: Interview with Cloud Provider Ancar-B
+SAP Business One in the Cloud: Exclusive Interview with Cloud Provider Ancar-B

 Ancar B Technologies is a UK based supplier of IT Services and Solutions, ranging from business critical support to infrastructure and hosted solutions.

 One area of Ancar B’s specialism is hosted services in the cloud.
-Looking at how it does this for hosting SAP Business One business management software for SMEs, Richard Payne Ancar B’s Sales Manager tells us more:
+Looking at how it does this for hosting SAP Business One on the cloud.
+SAP Business One is a business management software for SMEs, Richard Payne Ancar B’s Sales Manager tells us more:

 Q: In brief, how does SAP Business One in the cloud work?